Arslan Azad

 Topic: "Career professional development in the workplace"

-Supervisors: Prof. Maarten De Laat, Dr. Srećko Joksimović, Dr. Rebecca Marrone and A/Prof. Jimmy Jaldemark
+Supervisors: Prof. Maarten De Laat, A/Prof. Srećko Joksimović, Dr. Rebecca Marrone and A/Prof. Jimmy Jaldemark

 Prior to joining the University of South Australia as a PhD student, Phuong had over ten years of professional working experience in educational sector in Vietnam.
 Her research interest focuses on professional learning and development and workplace learning.
 More specifically, her thesis investigates how the current and future use of on-site workplace and digital learning practices and look into the impact digital technology such as artificial intelligence and learning analytics has on supporting learning and professional development in public practice firms.